-Join David Gassner for an in-depth discussion in this video Walking a directory tree, part of Up and Running with Go.
+Join David Gassner for an in-depth discussion in this video Walking a directory tree, part of Learning Go.

 - Go is used by a lot of developers to create simple IT management processes that clean up directory structures on a file system.
 I'll show you one of the most critical tools for this purpose.
 A function named walk from a package named filepath that lets you walk a directory structure and work with each directory or file in that structure one at a time.
 I'll go to the import statement in this file, walkDirs.go and I'll add an import for path/filepath.